“I saw one cockroach should I be worried?” The answer is YES!

 - Keep counters wiped down

-- Don’t leave dishes in the sink
+- Don’t leave dishes in the sink or on tables

 - Rinse cans and bottles out